 Cybersecurity breaches are no longer an emerging threat; they’re already here, and they’re not going away.
 Fortunately, businesses and governments have become better at preventing cybersecurity incidents or at least minimizing their impact.
-At NJBIA’s Cybersecurity Summit, computer expert Rashaad Bajwa offered attendees several ways to secure their computer networks at little or no cost.
+At NJBIA’s Cybersecurity Summit, computer expert Rashaad Bajwa offered several ways businesses can secure their computer networks at little or no cost.

 Bajwa is president and CEO of Domain Computer Services, Inc., and a big part of his job is making sure his clients’ IT networks are secure.
 As a featured speaker at the event, he presented a list of ways employers can protect themselves from ransomware—computer viruses that lock down entire computer systems until victims pay a ransom to have their files released.

 “I don’t want to promise you 100 percent, because there are other things you can do to get yourself in trouble,” Bajwa said.
 “But if you do most of these things, the likelihood of you getting hit becomes very, very low.”

 Here are five things from Bajwa’s list.
 They are either free, available at no extra cost on software you are using now, or cost very little.